HerocatUED/Multimodal-Learning/README.md

 ```
 ## Citation
-If you use this code for your research or project, please cite:

 	@article{li2023grounded,
 	  title   = {Open-vocabulary Object Segmentation with Diffusion Models},
 	  author  = {Li, Ziyi and Zhou, Qinye and Zhang, Xiaoyun and Zhang, Ya and Wang, Yanfeng and Xie, Weidi},